MakersF/LoLScraper/README.md

     "region": "NA"
   },
   "destination_directory": "path-to-directory",
-  "seed_players": ["nightblue3", "feed l0rd"]
 }
 ```

+##What It Does
-LoLScraper will look for recent matches of the seed players and start downloading and storing them.
-Then it will repeat the process for every player who played in those matches.
+LoLScraper will look for recent matches of some initial players.
+You can provide the initial players ( called seed players), otherwise the challenger and master league players of the region you selected are used.
+Once it has a list of players, it downloads the match history of these players and downloads their matches.
+If the matches satisfy the conditions you put in the configuration file they are stored.
+Then, it adds the players which were in the stored match to its initial list of players and the process repeats.

 ##Efficient
 LoLScraper will